 - Every application is evaluated on case-per-case basis by the MOM.
 Thus, candidates without the qualifications as required by the recently-enhanced EP framework may not necessarily be rejected if they have a proven track record and exceptional skills-set.

-- While young graduates from good institutions can qualify for the EP if they earn at least $3,300 every month, more experienced candidates need higher salaries to qualify.
+- While young graduates from good institutions can qualify for the EP if they earn at least $3,600 every month (effective 1 January 2017), more experienced candidates need higher salaries to qualify.

 - MOM doesn’t have a list of approved institutions.
 Rather it evaluates every application on its own merit, based on criteria such as global and country rankings, and enrolment standards.